 It is worth a read if that kind of fiction is what you seek.
 It is not a fast-paced hard core thriller about the famous financial "City" of London, England.
 I say this because it touches on the financial world, but does not really live or breath it.
 It is more of a pleasant fictional novel about people, who happen to be wealthy.
 I did not mind myself, but financial markets are basically just the scenery around the story, and not intrinsic to it.
 If that works for you, it is Highly Recommended!

-Please visit us for our Friday Feature Review where TMJ Partners will review books, movies, services and anything else with a financial theme.
+Please visit us for our Friday Feature Review where TMJ Partners will review books, movies, conferences and anything else with a financial theme.
 Follow us now for our free weekly updates, just click here.
 Thank you for reading and learning more about how money is made in finance!